TheRenegadeCoder/SnakeMD/README.md

 ## Lists

-PyMD can make a variety of markdown lists.
+SnakeMD can make a variety of markdown lists.
 The two main types of lists are ordered and unordered.

 ### Ordered List

 Ordered lists are lists in which the order of the items matters.
 As a result, we number them.

-*PyMD Source*
+*SnakeMD Source*

 ```py
 def _ordered_list(doc: Document):